canguiano13/verified-parser/README.md

 ## 2. Running the Parser

 To start, run `build.sh`, which will build the Dafny project into a Python module.
 This is required before you can start parsing expressions.
+This script has been tested on a machine running Ubuntu 24.04.
+If it fails to build the project, see **3.
+Troubleshooting**

 ```
 ./build.sh